amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 them into motion to conquer every available niche in the air, in water, and on land’!
 Here bone is a mover and shaker, mineralization an agent.
 There is a sense in which we are its object, and improved in our own agency as a result.
-Or perhaps it is most accurate to say that agency is a property less of individ- ual entities than of assemblages of humans and nonhumans.
+Or perhaps it is most accurate to say that **agency is a property less of individ- ual entities than of assemblages of humans and nonhumans.**

-The view that there is a thing-ness to humans, that the human contains no distinct substance, but shares the elan vital of less complexly or differently organized things, risks being used as a justification for the instrumental use of persons, for their objectification or commodification.
-Of course, what is immoral here is the goal of domination, not the act of recognizing the pres- ence of the nonhuman within the human.
+The view that there is a thing-ness to humans, that the human contains no distinct substance, but shares the *elan vital* of less complexly or differently organized things, risks being used as a justification for the instrumental use of persons, for their objectification or commodification.
+Of course, what is immoral here is the goal of domination, not the act of recognizing the presence of the nonhuman within the human.
 But the danger of a harmful or cruel instrumentalism is real.
 It might, however, be mitigated when the blurring of the human/nonhuman distinction is combined with the attempt to enhance the ethical standing of things.
 The danger of reducing subjects to “mere